Downtown Summerlin: Residential

 Downtown Summerlin's second phase, being planned as of 2014, would involve housing development on the land along the eastern side of the parcel.
 The second phase would have 4,000 housing units, including townhouses, apartments, and residential buildings up to 20 stories in height.
 Over the next decade, the housing development was expected to have capacity for up to 10,000 residents.
 There were no plans to include single-family homes.

 In April 2014, the Howard Hughes Corporation announced plans for the first residential project in Downtown Summerlin: a three-story, 124-unit, gated apartment complex.
 It would be a joint venture of the Hughes Corporation and Calida Group, built on 4.5 acres, located northeast of the shopping center.
 Construction of the apartment complex, named Constellation, began in late 2014.
 The name is a reference to the Lockheed Constellation, which was financed by Howard Hughes during the 1940s and 1950s.
 Completion was originally scheduled for late 2015, but was delayed until the following year.
 Construction was scheduled to conclude in October 2016, although some residents began moving in two months prior.

 In September 2017, Howard Hughes Corporation was planning a second Downtown Summerlin apartment complex, to be built on nine acres at the northeast corner of Sahara Avenue and Pavilion Center Drive.
 Construction of the new $59 million apartment complex was underway in February 2018, and the name was unveiled to be "Tanager" the following year.
 Like the Constellation, Tanager is also named after an airplane, the Curtiss Tanager.
 Future residential projects in Downtown Summerlin will continue the theme of aviation names to reflect Hughes' aviation career.
 The first residents began moving into Tanager in August 2019.
 The complex has 267 units.
 It is the first apartment complex in Summerlin to be designed entirely by Howard Hughes Corporation.
 The apartment complex's second phase, called Tanager Echo, began construction in 2021.
 It will include 295 units, in buildings ranging from five to six stories, and is scheduled to open in 2023.

 Other development

 The City National Arena opened at Downtown Summerlin in 2017, followed by the Las Vegas Ballpark in 2019; both are located on Downtown Summerlin's eastern 200-acre parcel, and are north of the Tanager apartment complex.
 As of 2019, there were 160 remaining acres awaiting development in Downtown Summerlin.
 Future development over the next 10 years would include more businesses and more than 4,000 residential units, to be built near the ballpark and City National Arena.
 In addition to more residential projects, other plans would include additional office and retail space.

+An expansion began in 2023, on 7.4 acres at the southeast corner of Downtown Summerlin, near the apartment properties.
+The addition will include Whole Foods Market as an anchor tenant, moving from an earlier location after more than 20 years.
+Other tenants will include additional restaurants.